RedHatWorkshops/openshiftv3-ops-workshop/setting_up_default_limit_ranges_and_quotas_for_projects.md

 Here, you can insert the same configuration we used in the [quotas and limits lab](assigning_limit_ranges_and_quotas.md).
 Go ahead and insert those conifurations in the file.

-I put the configuration towards the botton, so the last 40 or so lines should look like this.
+I put the configuration towards the bottom, so the last 40 or so lines should look like this.
+These are added as objects in the yaml, so note the `- ` before the `apiVersion: "v1"`.
+Be careful about the indentation.

 ```
 cat -b my-project-template.yaml | tail -41